iamharie/iamharie/README.md

 ## Hi there 👋 👨🏼‍💻
-- 👯 I’m looking to collaborate with devs to build a fullstack web application as part of a hands on brush-up for my job interview.
+- I’m looking to collaborate with devs to build a fullstack "AI Resume Builder" web app, if you are intrested please feel free to reach out via email or linkedIn.

 ### Work in progress ⚙️
 - Resume Builder with OpenAI API: Get a Tailored Resume Delivered to Your Inbox in One Click